-UBC Health Information Series Presents Dr. Linda Siegel, Professor at the UBC Faculty of Education
+UBC Health Information Series Presents Dr. Clara van Karnebeek, Professor, Department of Pediatrics at the UBC Faculty of Medicine

 A collaboration between UBC Woodward Library and the Irving K. Barber Learning Centre, Health Information Series is a series of public talks that engages the community in promoting better personal health management and a variety of health topics based on the expertise and research that happens at the University of British Columbia’s diverse medical and health sciences program.
 Through an innovative mix of using technology to broadcast important health topics, the Learning Centre offers not only a bridge for UBC faculty and the communities of BC, from the Lower Mainland to rural and remote areas, to create a dialogue around timely topics on the health care needs of British Columbians, but also an opportunity for the transfer and exchange of knowledge, experience and history with these local BC communities.